static-frame/static-frame/doc/source/intro.rst

 History of StaticFrame
 ============================

-The ideas behind StaticFrame developed out of years of work with Pandas and related tabular data structures by the Investment Systems at Research Affiliates, LLC.
+The ideas behind StaticFrame developed out of years of work with Pandas and related tabular data structures by the Investment Systems team at Research Affiliates, LLC.
 In May of 2017 Christopher Ariza proposed the basic model to the Investment Systems team and began implementation.
 The first public release was in May 2018.

 Contributors